harshl3/Alpha-News/README.md

-# alpha_news

-A new Flutter project of News app.

 # ✨ Alpha News - Flutter News App

-A modern, feature-rich news application built with Flutter that delivers the latest headlines and articles from various categories.
+📱 A modern, feature-rich news application built with Flutter that delivers the latest headlines and articles from various categories.

 ## ✨ Features